SolarFramework/SolARPipelineManager/README.md

 # SolARPipelineManager

-To build the SolARPipelineManager, first run the BuildCSharp.bat.
+To build the SolARPipelineManager, first run the BuildCSharp.bat (or BuildSCharp.sh on linux).
 This script will generate first a PipelineManager_wrap.cpp file in yrou src folder, and a set of csharp files in your CSharp/SolAR/PipelineManager folder.

 Then build your SolARPipelineManager project by using QTCreator or Visual.